 Here Eileen is searching along ridge lines above and adjacent to goat prairies.
 Goat prairies are south facing slopes which are dry and generally treeless (except for red cedar) The pioneers named them goat prairies due to the steepness.
 Golden eagles like to soar above them which gives them an open shot at their prey which consists of small mammals and the occasional wild turkey.
 Apparently they like their meat fresh as they are not known to scavenge in this wooded country.

-In addition, we counted 11 bald eagles (they are much more common than this along the Mississippi river), nine redtails, and two big flocks of wild turkeys and a herd of deer.
+In addition, we counted 11 bald eagles (they are much more common along the Mississippi river), nine redtails, and two big flocks of wild turkeys and a herd of deer.